Steven Hicks

-Robert Steven "Steve" Hicks (born 1950) is an American businessman, who is most closely associated with the radio business, pioneering the concept of local marketing agreement and was the Vice-Chairman of AMFM, Inc., a predecessor of radio station company Clear Channel Communications.
-He is currently chairman of the board of directors of medial medical products firm HealthTronics as well as the chairman of private investment firm Capstar Partners LLC, of which he is the principal owner.
-He is also currently serving on the University of Texas System Board of Regents.
+Robert Steven Hicks (born 1950) is an American businessman, who is most closely associated with the radio business, pioneering the concept of local marketing agreement and was the Vice-Chairman of AMFM, Inc, a predecessor of radio station company Clear Channel Communications.
+He is chairman of medial medical products firm HealthTronics and chairman of private investment firm Capstar Partners LLC, of which he is the principal owner.
+He is on the University of Texas System board of regents.

 Early life and education

 The son of a Texas radio station owner John Hicks, Hicks was born in Dallas, Texas, the younger brother of future billionaire Tom Hicks.
 He graduated from Forest Park High School in Beaumont, Texas in 1968.
 Hicks attended the University of Texas at Austin.
 He became a brother of Sigma Phi Epsilon, and graduated in 1972 with a Bachelor's degree in Government.
 While at the University of Texas, he was also a member of the Silver Spurs which is the honorary service organization responsible for the caretaking of the Longhorn Mascot BEVO.
 Hicks, along with his brother, was inducted into The Silver Spur Alumni Hall of Fame.